signal-ai/signal-secret-service/README.md

 }
 ```

-Replace "arn:aws:ssm:eu-west-1:123456123:parameter/\*" with specific parameter access you want to give to your ECS task.
+Replace `arn:aws:ssm:eu-west-1:123456123:parameter/*` with specific parameter access you want to give to your ECS task.
 For more information, please check
 [Controlling Access to Systems Manager Parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-access.html)
-${aws_kms_key.parameter_store.arn} is your parameter store key KMS arn.
+`${aws_kms_key.parameter_store.arn}` is your parameter store key KMS arn.

 ##  More Detail